If you’ve been charged with an OVI in Ohio, you probably have a million questions going through your mind:

 I’ve imagined myself being a lot of places, and handcuffed in the back seat of cop car is not one of them.
 I felt humiliated.
 I was terrified.
 I seemed helpless.

-The next morning, in a state of mind I can only describe as a foggy haze of dread, I called a high school friend of mine who is an attorney (in another area).
+The next morning, in a state of mind I can only describe as a foggy haze of dread, I called a high school friend of mine who is a criminal defense lawyer in Delaware (in another area).
 I was ashamed to admit the trouble I got myself into, but I asked him for advice.
-I wanted to know if he had gotten a OVI in Delaware County, what attorney would he hire.
+I wanted to know if he had gotten a OVI in Delaware County, what criminal defense attorney would he hire.
 He directed me to The Law Office of Brian Jones.

 I was able to schedule a consultation with Brian Jones the next morning.
 I brought my list of questions and concerns, and my mom for support.